 Rosie here!, I have always found writing very therapeutic so I have a few unpublished blogs from different times of my life but I never felt brave enough to publish them publicly mostly because of my hatred of social media but despite that I have started this blog in hopes to meet and help others who are going through similar situations than myself.

 This post is basically to say Welcome and to give you all a brief overview of what you can expect from me.
 Me and my Husband Mr. Driscoll (does not want his first name shared) have three beautiful sons.
 Jude-10yrs, Isaiah-9yrs, and Noah-14months.
 Jude is our biological son where as Isaiah and Noah are adopted yet we love all three just the same.
-3yrs ago we lost Jude to a hit and run driver when he was only 7yrs old so Jude never met Isaiah or Noah but I know he is with them protecting them every day.
+3yrs ago we lost Jude to a hit and run driver when he was only 7yrs old so Jude was only in Isaiah’s life for a little while and he never met Noah but I know he is with them protecting them every day.
 The grief for a child is something that never ever goes away so I hope being able to share my experiences of that here will help me and others who have gone through child loss heal.

 Now onto my son Isaiah who will be the main topic of this blog.
-Isaiah was your average 9yr old despite a horrific past before coming into my life to which will not be shared on this blog for legal reasons but as I was saying he really was like any other kid until he was diagnosed with an ultra rare cancer called ”Epithelioid Sarcoma” of the neck he is the only child in Wales to be diagnosed with this kind of cancer in the neck and the 2nd child to have it in the neck in the whole world.
+Isaiah was your average 9yr old boy until he was diagnosed with an ultra rare cancer called ”Epithelioid Sarcoma” of the neck he is the only child in Wales to be diagnosed with this kind of cancer in the neck and the 2nd child to have it in the neck in the whole world.
 So this means this cancer is extremely unknown and under researched, saying that Childhood cancer, in general, is only given 4% of funding which is so wrong.
 No child should be forced to undergo ADULT and OUTDATED treatments to stay alive even though most of the treatments leave the children who do survive with awful long term physical and emotional health issues.
 I hope sharing Isaiah’s story will help get Childhood cancer and most importantly Epithelioid sarcoma the awareness and funding it so desperately needs, our children are worth more than 4!

 We are Christians, we don’t disagree with any other religion yet there will be talks of God and our beliefs so we hope you too are able to respect our choice to believe.